Biden’s first 50 days: Where he stands on key promises

 Biden prioritized addressing the coronavirus pandemic during his first weeks in office, and the focus has paid off.
 He’s on pace to hit his goal of 100 million vaccine doses administered in his first 100 days as soon as the end of next week.
 The daily rate of vaccinations now averages more than 2 million shots, and more than 75 million doses have been administered since Biden was sworn in.

-Biden also took took several early actions that fulfilled pledges on climate policy.
-He signed an executive order on Inauguration Day that revoked the permit for the Keystone XL oil pipeline, halted development of the Arctic National Wildlife Refuge and ordered the review of Trump-era rules on the environment, public health and science.
+Biden also took several early actions that fulfilled pledges on climate policy.
+He signed an executive order on Inauguration Day that revoked the permit for the Keystone XL oil pipeline, halted the development of the Arctic National Wildlife Refuge, and ordered the review of Trump-era rules on the environment, public health, and science.
 A Jan.
 27 executive order halted new oil and gas leases on federal lands and offshore waters.

 On immigration, Biden pledged to deliver a comprehensive reform bill to Congress within his first 100 days, and it was unveiled last month, although Biden already has signaled an openness to a piece-by-piece approach if necessary.
 Biden also issued an executive order directing the Homeland Security secretary to “preserve and fortify” protections for young immigrants brought to the U.S. by their parents.